 In cases of alleged unlawful discrimination, the AA/EEO Officer will observe and participate in the conciliation effort.
-If the situation is not readily resolved, the AA/EEO Officer may be requested by either party to investigate the charge and render an opinion to both parties.
-The AA/EEO Officer's report may also recommend a method of conciliation.
+If the situation is not readily resolved, the AA/EEO Officer may redirect the matter to be reviewed and adjudicated under the Discrimination, Harassment and Retaliation Policy and the associated procedures.